 Get Your Floor Ready

 Before you get started on your mopping, you’ll want to make sure the floor is ready to be mopped.
 Sweeping or vacuuming the floor before anything else is a great idea.
+A hardwood floor vacuum is a good choice for that.
 This just makes certain that there isn’t any debris on the floor that can get stuck to the mop or make more of a mess.

 If you want to give any particularly dirty areas a quick spot-scrub, that’s also a great idea.
 It can really make getting the entire floor clean easier once you get started on mopping the floor.